aws/aws-cdk-rfcs/text/0507-subnets.md

 });
 ```

 ### Routing

+By default, `addSubnet()` creates isolated subnets, that only route traffic
+to other hosts inside the VPC.
+To define different routing policies for a
+subnet, provide a route table when creating it.
+For example, to create a
-To create a public subnet:
+public subnet:

 ```ts
 const publicRouteTable = vpc.addRouteTable('routeTable', {